jasonjmcghee/livelove/README.md

 # livelove

-_This is an old project that I'm open sourcing at the request of a few folks - please feel free to file any issues you have._
+_Please feel free to file any issues you have._

 A LÖVE 2D VSCode extension [./livelove-lsp](./livelove-lsp) in the form of an LSP server, and a few files to add to your project to enable live coding, and live feedback.

+_ Note: I also added a neovim plugin, if you'd prefer neovim over vs code.
+It does not support the live number slider and live color palette features, but does support live coding and live feedback._

 "Live coding" here means, when you change the code, you'll see the changes reflected instantly / as you type them.
 If there are errors, it'll use the last valid code.